 The Township and the City of Springboro (the City) have a Coterminus Agreement (the Agreement) that defines the boundary of the Township to include all portions of the City.
-The Agreement, which expires in December 2028, has several stipulations that benefit both governments:
+The Agreement, which expires in December 2041, has several stipulations that benefit both governments:

-- 50% of the property taxes collected by the Township inside the City will be returned to the City for recreational purposes.
-The Agreement also stipulates that no distinction be made between township and city residents in all recreational, library, or cultural activities sponsored, conducted, or permitted by the City or Township. - The City will not form a separate fire district during the term of the Agreement. - The City will not erect a new township out of the portion of Clearcreek Township located within the City limits and will not annex Township property without Township Board approval.
+- 100% of the annual inside millage collected by the Township inside the City will be used to build Fire Station 24, up to 5 million dollars.
+Amounts in excess of that will be returned to the Township at a rate of 50%.
+The Agreement also stipulates that no distinction be made between township and city residents in all recreational, library, or cultural activities sponsored, conducted, or permitted by the City or Township. - The City will not form a separate fire district during the term of the Agreement. - The City will not erect a new township out of the portion of Clearcreek Township located within the City limits and will not annex township property without Township Board approval.